 Strong profitability and stable credit quality.

-ST. PAUL, Minn., Friday, March 2, 2018 – Today St. Paul-based AgriBank announced financial results for the fourth quarter and full year of 2017, with strong profitability, stable credit quality, and robust liquidity and capital.
+ST. PAUL, Minn., Thursday, May 10, 2018 – Today St. Paul-based AgriBank announced financial results for the first quarter of 2018, with strong profitability, stable credit quality, and robust liquidity and capital.

 AgriBank’s strong credit quality reflects the overall strength of District Associations and their underlying portfolios of retail loans.
-AgriBank’s portfolio was composed of 99.5 percent loans classified as acceptable as of December 31, 2017.
+AgriBank’s portfolio was composed of 99.5 percent loans classified as acceptable as of March 31, 2018.
 Loans classified as acceptable represent the highest-quality assets.
-Credit quality remains relatively consistent with the position at December 31, 2016.
-The credit quality of AgriBank’s retail loan portfolio moderated slightly to 95.1 percent classified as acceptable at December 31, 2017, compared to 95.5 percent at December 31, 2016.
+Credit quality remains relatively consistent with the position at December 31, 2017.
+The credit quality of AgriBank’s retail loan portfolio (accounting for approximately 9 percent of the total loan portfolio) moderated slightly to 94.7 percent classified as acceptable at March 31, 2018, compared to 95.1 percent at December 31, 2017.

-Producers who are able to realize cost of production efficiencies and market their farm products effectively are most likely to adapt to the current price environment.
-Optimal input usage, adopting cost-saving technologies, negotiating adjustments to various business arrangements, such as rental cost of agriculture real estate, and effective utilization of hedging and other price risk management strategies are all critical in yielding positive net income for producers.
+Producers who are able to realize cost-of-production efficiencies and market their farm products effectively are most likely to adapt to the current price environment.
+Optimal input usage, adoption of cost-saving technologies, negotiating adjustments to various business arrangements such as rental cost of agricultural real estate, and effective use of hedging and other price risk management strategies are all critical in yielding positive net income for producers.

 CAPITAL RESOURCES AND LIQUIDITY

-Total capital remains very strong, increasing $155.8 million during the year to $5.6 billion, driven primarily by stock and participation certificate issuances as a result of wholesale loan growth.
-Net income was substantially offset by patronage distributions declared as a result of the capital plan implemented in July 2017.
+Total capital remains very strong, increasing $66.8 million during the first quarter to $5.7 billion, driven primarily by net income and, to a lesser extent, other comprehensive income.
+Net income was substantially offset by patronage distributions declared, consistent with AgriBank’s capital plan.

 Any forward-looking statements in this press release are based on current expectations and are subject to uncertainty and changes in circumstances.
 Actual results may differ materially from expectations due to a number of risks and uncertainties.
 More information about these risks and uncertainties is contained in AgriBank’s annual report.
 The Bank undertakes no duty to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.